Manatee Amazon River Cruise in Ecuador

 EXPLORE THE AMAZON

-DAY 1 - FRIDAY : QUITO – COCA – NAPO RIVER – YASUNÍ NATIONAL PARK
+DAY 1 - FRIDAY: QUITO – COCA – NAPO RIVER

-We will visit the Sani Warmi Kichwa Interpretation Center, where a group of Kichwa women will speak of their customs, cuisine and everyday life.
-They have created the center in order to showcase their culture, and it is a unique opportunity to learn about Amazonian lifestyles along the Napo River.
-You will also have the opportunity to buy crafts, local products and souvenirs.
+Later we will visit the Sani Warmi Kichwa Interpretation Center, where a group of Kichwa women will speak and share about their customs, cuisine and daily life.
+These women created the center in order to showcase their culture.
+The visit to the Sani Warmi community is a unique opportunity to learn about Amazonian lifestyle along the Napo River.
+You will also have the opportunity to buy handmade crafts, local products and souvenirs.

 DAY 4 - MONDAY: RETURN